Clark Memorial Library

 Equipped with Full HD monitors and MS Office productivity software.

 Seed bank and crafts materials dispensary

 The Clarkdale Historical Society returned this beautiful antique card catalog to CML, where it belongs.
-Jeff is now looking for the right volunteer to stock it with seeds patrons can check out, plant, harvest, and share back—and with craft supplies for use in the library.
+It now needs a volunteer horticulturist to stock it with seeds patrons can check out, plant, harvest, and share.
 Could you be the one?
 Talk to Jeff.

 CML patrons can now back-up their irreplaceable vinyl records free of charge.